speediedan/finetuning-scheduler/.github/CONTRIBUTING.md

 ### Test cases:

-Want to keep Finetuning Scheduler healthy?
+Want to keep Fine-Tuning Scheduler healthy?
 Love seeing those green tests?
 So do we!
 How to we keep it that way?
 We write tests!
 We value tests contribution even more than new features.

 ______________________________________________________________________